Bill Lordan: Career

 In late 1974, Lordan joined Robin Trower's band debuting on the album For Earth Below.
-He stayed with Trower until late 1987, his last recording during his stint being the B.L.T. album with Jack Bruce.
+He stayed with Trower until 1981, his last recording during his stint being the B.L.T. album with Jack Bruce.
 In 1980 he endorsed The Zildjian Company and was included in the Zildjian Cymbal Set Up Book of famous drummers.
 He also endorsed Rogers and DW Drum Companies and Remo and Aquarian Companies.
 He played with the Darrell Mansfield Band, the Dave Steffen Band and The Chris Aaron Band before starting his own band, The Bill Lordan Experiment, in 2000.

 Personal life

 Bill is married to Diana Olson, a freelance entertainment writer.